micmejia/bible-dump/AMPC/Romans/Rom 8.md

-For those who are according to the flesh _and_ are controlled by its unholy desires set their minds on _and_ [^d]pursue those things which gratify the flesh, but those who are according to the Spirit _and_ are controlled by the desires of the Spirit set their minds on _and_ [^e]seek those things which gratify the [Holy] Spirit.
+For those who are according to the flesh _and_ are controlled by its unholy desires set their minds on _and_ pursue those things which gratify the flesh, but those who are according to the Spirit _and_ are controlled by the desires of the Spirit set their minds on _and_ seek those things which gratify the [Holy] Spirit.